- Practice Areas

 Despite your best intentions, there is a myriad of pitfalls that can leave your loved ones unprotected, or ill-protected, after your death.
 At a minimum, they may become engaged in a lengthy and stressful legal process.
-At Mike Meyers Beckett & Jones, we know from experience that a highly skilled Estate Planning attorney is your best defense against a protracted probate process.
+At Mika Meyers Beckett & Jones, we know from experience that a highly skilled Estate Planning attorney is your best defense against a protracted probate process.

 The following are 10 of the most common mistakes people make with respect to estate planning:

 Many people find it uncomfortable to deal with their own estate plan because of the underlying issues of death and disability.
 Others simply assume that they do not need an estate plan until they reach retirement age.
 However, every adult should have some estate plan to cover not only the distribution of assets upon death, but also management of assets during incapacity.
 As we all know, death or incapacity can strike at any age.
 If you fail to plan for those possibilities, the expense, confusion, and additional stress upon your family or others that you leave behind can be tremendous.